-The Calculation module of MindView Business Edition allows you to add values to the branches of your mind map, for example sales numbers, costs, exchange rates and so on, as well as formulas to carry out calculations on the values.
+The Calculation module of MindView allows you to add numerical values to the branches of your mind map, for example sales numbers, costs, exchange rates and so on, as well as formulas to carry out calculations on the values.
 Built-in functions allow you to display values automatically rolled up from lower sub-branches to higher ones.
+You can also insert text values to add important information to your branches.